alb-i/16scale-on-15ma/README.md

 We refer to the regular old `CDEFGABC`-scale as either the classical or the octaval scale.

+For more details, have a look at the [pitchtable.pdf](pitchtable.pdf).

 ## Scale Tables

 For more in detail information, look into [scales.pdf](scales.pdf).